Wednesday, March 24, 2010

 Paws Off

-And I was feeling really good about the methods of squirrel deterrent that Steve and I discussed.
+I was feeling really good about my methods of squirrel deterrent.
 Until I saw these guys on our back porch at the same time.

 Hanging out in the sun.
 Mocking me.

-I have the feeling that the sanctity of our stylish planters will not be respected.
+I have the feeling that the sanctity of my stylish planters will not be respected.

 It's on.